 Why do we care about the privacy of a database query?
-In the example used earlier in this section, if a match is found in the database, Bob immediately knows that Alice has such a disease; even worse, after receiving Alice's DNA sequence, Bob can derive much about Alice from the DNA, such as other health problems that Alice might have.
-If Bob is not trustworthy, Bob could disclose the information about Alice to other parties, and Alice might have difficulty getting employment, insurance, credit, etc. On the other hand, even if Alice trusts Bob, and Bob has no intention of disclosing Alice's private information, Bob might still prefer that Alice's query be kept private out of liability concerns: If Bob knows Alice's DNA information, and that information is accidentally disclosed (perhaps by a disgruntled employee of Bob's, or after a system break-in), Bob might face an expensive lawsuit from Alice.
+In the example used earlier in this section, if a match is found in the database, Bob immediately knows that Alice has such a disease; even worse, after receiving Alice's DNA sequence, Bob can derive much else about Alice, such as other health problems that Alice might have.
+If Bob is not trustworthy, Bob could disclose the information about Alice to other parties, and Alice might have difficulty getting employment, insurance, credit, etc. But even if Alice trusts Bob, and Bob has no intention of disclosing Alice's private information, Bob himself might prefer that Alice's query be kept private out of liability concerns: If Bob knows Alice's DNA information, and that information is accidentally disclosed (perhaps by a disgruntled employee of Bob's, or after a system break-in), Bob might face an expensive lawsuit from Alice.
 From this perspective, a trusted Bob will actually prefer not to know either Alice's query or its response.

 With the growth of the Internet, more and more e-commerce transactions like the above will take place.
 There are already DNA pattern databases, public databases about diseases, patent databases, and in the future we may see many more commercial databases and the related database access services, such as fingerprint databases, signature databases, medical record databases, and many more.
-Privacy will be a major issue in such e-commerce.
-Assuming the trustworthiness of the service providers, as is done today, is risky; therefore protocols that can support remote access operations while protecting the client's privacy are of growing importance.
+Privacy will be a major issue, and assuming the trustworthiness of the service providers, as is done today, is risky; therefore protocols that can support remote access operations while protecting the client's privacy are of growing importance.